-Along comes asset management software to take up the slack.
+Along comes Asset Management Software to pick up the slack.

-Using technology to track aspects such as location, service history and inspection schedule, asset management software can help analyse usage and prevent future failures.
+Using technology to track data such as location, service history and inspection schedule, asset management software can help analyse usage and prevent future failures.

 How the Management of Assets Can Benefit Local Councils